 Amy recently lured her husband and two children away from their home in Brooklyn with the promise of a sunnier life in Los Angeles.
 Turns out they miss snow and rain, but they do acknowledge that palm trees and the beach are pretty great.
 Amy misses New York too, but having grown up in Colorado, feels right at home in a place with beautiful mountains and no decent bagels.

 Amy serves as a mentor and script consultant for writers and filmmakers.
-She is on the full-time faculty of NYU's Graduate Film Program, and has appeared as a speaker or guest artist at:
+She was on the full-time faculty of NYU's Graduate Film Program for 13 years, and has appeared as a speaker or guest artist at:

 Please reach out if you would like Amy to speak to your organization.
 She has spoken on topics including: gender parity and inclusive representation in media, gender parity in the workplace, arts and activism, the creative process, getting started as a writer, the craft of screenwriting, and building a career as a writer.